 It may seem that the color of a basketball is trivial – why should it matter if the basketball is orange?
 Would it really make a difference if they were green or purple?

 And actually, the color of basketballs hasn’t been chosen randomly – it has a distinct purpose.

 Although I don’t think that the color of a basketball is the most exciting thing in the sport, I get why some people wonder why it’s exactly orange.
 Well, below, you will find the reasoning behind the basketball’s color once and for all!

 So What Is The Reason They Are Orange?

 The reason why basketballs are orange is visibility.

 The author of the orange color scheme of the basketball was Tony Hinkle.
-Until the late 1950s, basketballs were generally brown.
-Hinkle – at the time Butler University’s head basketball coach – considered brown a poor color due to its bad visibility.
+Until the late 1950s, basketballs were generally brown, and Hinkle – at the time Butler University’s head basketball coach – considered brown a poor color due to its lousy visibility.

 Hinkle chose orange to be the new color of the basketball.

 It’s difficult to tell why another color wasn’t selected – like green, red, or blue.
 Regardless, Hinkle thought that orange was the best, so we have what we have.

 Anyway, Hinkle worked with Spalding Company to develop the new basketball design in 1957.
 The orange basketball had its debut game in the 1958 NCAA Finals in Louisville, Kentucky.